-Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, St Mary & St Joseph's will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Research indicates that young people rarely disclose child on child abuse and that if they do, it is likely to be to their friends.
+Therefore, St Mary and St Joseph's will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH/CHAD and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.
+Any concerns, disclosures or allegations of child on child abuse in any form should be referred to the DSL.
+Where a concern regarding child on child abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.

 Working with external agencies the school will respond to the unacceptable behaviour.
-If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
+If a pupil's behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.